WhatsaByte may collect a share of sales or other compensation from the links on this page.

 But taking a screenshot on an Apple computer is a little bit different than taking a screenshot on a Windows machine.
 Print screen mac isn’t as simple as pushing one button.

 On Windows PC, all you need to do is press the “PrtScr” or “Print Screen” key on your keyboard.
 After you press that key, Windows OS will automatically take a screenshot of your screen as a full-size, and save it to the clipboard.

-In order to export or save this screenshot into an image file, you will need assistance from a picture editor program such as Microsoft Paint or Photoshop.
-Just paste the content from the clipboard to the Paint program (or press Ctrl + V) and the save it as a new image file.
+Just paste the content from the clipboard to the Paint program (or press Ctrl + V) and save it as a new image file.

 But how do you take a screenshot on a Mac?
 This page will walk you through 3 keyboard shortcuts that will take different types of screenshots on your Mac.

 On Mac OS X, there are more advanced print screen features.
 In fact, there are three methods you can use to take a screenshot of your Mac:

 - Take a screenshot of the full screen.

 - Take a screenshot of a selected part of the screen.

 - Take a screenshot of a chosen application.